 No products in the cart.

 The revolutionary small size of the particles is both a blessing and a curse.
-People are more willing to use zinc and titanium based sunscreens when they don’t leave a white tint on the skin, unlike the sunscreen on the iconic lifeguard with a nose covered in white cream.
-However, nanoparticles are something the body is not necessarily equipped to handle.
-The human body is designed to keep toxic substances out as they come in contact with our skin, lungs, and intestines, but nanoparticles are so small that they can infiltrate our defenses and have free access to our bodies.
+People are more willing to use zinc- and titanium-based sunscreens if they don’t leave a white tint on their skin, unlike the sunscreen on the iconic lifeguard with a nose covered in white cream.
+At the same time, it can create concern for some people who might be worried about these tiny particles being absorbed.

+We know what nanoparticles are, but what makes something non-nano?
 The problem with classifying products as nano or non-nano is that there is no certification body to officially determine what types of particles a product contains.
-The FDA has not stepped in to create a definition or regulation for nanoparticles, but the EU has vaguely defined non-nano as “the primary particle size is greater than 100nm” and Australia defines non-nano as “more than 90% of particles are above 100nm.”
+The EU has vaguely defined non-nano as “the primary particle size is greater than 100nm,” and Australia defines non-nano as “more than 90% of particles are above 100nm.”
 At the nano level, it is virtually impossible to ensure that a product is 100% nanoparticle free because the shapes of the particles make them hard to measure.

 Goddess Garden: Non-Nano Zinc and Titanium

-As stated before, Goddess Garden sunscreens are non-nano, using the guidelines set forth by the EU and Australia.
+This will likely continue to evolve and result in clearer definitions, but for now, rest assured Goddess Garden sunscreens are non-nano sunscreens, using the guidelines set forth by the EU and Australia.
 The particle size of the zinc oxide and titanium dioxide used in our products is between 100nm-130nm, with the average size at 120nm.
 Even our continuous sprays are non-nano since they use the same zinc and titanium as our lotions, so the risks associated with nanoparticles are not present.

 Fill out my online form.

 (Visited 64,150 times, 2,526 visits today)